10 Steps for Buying Your First Home in the Philippines

 The first thing you should do when planning to buy a house is to take a look at your finances to determine whether you are ready.

 The key here is to know your financial standing and to know how much your average savings per month is.
-If you are confident that you have enough savings and money flow to purchase a house, then congratulations!
+If you are confident that you have enough savings and money flow to purchase a house, then you can proceed with searching for the right house for you.
 If things are looking a bit shaky, it might be best to delay your purchase to a later time.

 2. Decide how much home you can afford